Modular curves and N\'eron models of generalized Jacobians

 We then apply these results to a modular curve $X_0(N)$ and a modulus $\fm$ supported on the cusps.
 If $p>3$ is a prime exactly dividing $N$, we compute the character and component groups, together with the action of the Hecke operators on them.
 In particular, if $N=p$ and $\fm=(\infty)+(0)$ is the sum of the two cusps of $X_0(p)$, then the component group is infinite cyclic, with $T_\ell$ acting by $\ell+1$ for $\ell\ne p$, and the representation of the full Hecke algebra on the character group is given by the classical Brandt matrices.
 We also compute the component group for $N=p^2$, which for the full cuspidal modulus is free of rank $2$.

-There has been considerable interest in the ``Jacobians of graphs'' --- for example, Lorenzini \cites{Lor89,Lor91}, Baker--de la Harpe--Nagnibeda \cite{BdlHN97} and Baker--Norine \cite{BN07}.
+There has been considerable interest in ``Jacobians of graphs'' --- for example, Lorenzini \cites{Lor89,Lor91}, Bacher--de la Harpe--Nagnibeda \cite{BdlHN97} and Baker--Norine \cite{BN07}.
 Our results here on $\comp{J_\fm}$ suggest that there is also a theory of ``generalized Jacobians of graphs''.
 We investigate this in the paper \cite{JRS22}.

 Let us briefly describe the contents of the rest of the paper.
 In Section 1, we prove our results on N\'eron models of generalized Jacobians.
 Although not needed for the applications we have in mind, we decided to work in a very general setting (in particular, there are no conditions imposed on the base discrete valuation ring).
 Sections \ref{sec:stuff}, \ref{sec:singular} and \ref{sec:raynaud} review well-known facts about N\'eron models, Weil restriction, and Picard schemes of singular curves, as well as some of Raynaud's results from \cite{Ray70}.